Olivertrain1221/Aston_martin/README.md

 #### Site Goals
 * To provide users with a fun and simple to play quiz.
 * To provide users with alternative options to choose a different amount of questions.
-* To provide users with the ability to open a spreadsheet and see there ranking in comparison of other players
+* To provide users with the ability to open the leaderboard option and see there ranking in comparison of other players.

 #### User Stories
 * As a user I want an online quiz about a luxury car brandw